CASW Executive Director

 Kate lives and works on unceded, unsurrendered Algonquin Anishinaabeg territory (Ottawa/Gatineau).
 She is grateful to the traditional caretakers of this land and believes it is important to honor that work with respect for the land and redress of ongoing harms perpetuated as a result of systems of settler colonialism and white supremacy.
 Kate is committed to ongoing personal & professional learning and advocacy including decolonizing & anti-racist work and mutual aid.

-Program Coordinator - Assessment of International Credentials
+Program Manager - Assessment of International Credentials

 Heather Hallett, BSc | she/her